asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 The purpose of the `info` object is to provide descriptive and contact information about the specific API.
 It helps developers, architects, and other stakeholders quickly identify and comprehend the API's characteristics without diving into the technical details.
 Plus, `info` is a required component of the AsyncAPI document and often the first point of reference for users exploring the API documentation.

-The `info` object includes fields such as:
+Some of the fields `info` object holds are:

 - `title`: The title of the API.
 - `version`: The version of the API.